ChthonVII/guildwarslinuxinstallguide/README.md

 #### FSYNC:

 FSYNC is available in most TkG builds and Proton.
 FSYNC must be enabled by setting the enviroment variable `WINEFSYNC=1`.
 (In Proton, it's enabled by default, unless disabled by the environment variable `PROTON_NO_FSYNC=1`.)
 If FSYNC is enabled (and supported by the kernel), then ESYNC is disabled automatically.
 You only need to set this variable when playing Guild Wars.
-It does not need to be set for the installation/setup/testing/configuration tasks in ths guide.
+It does not need to be set for the installation/setup/testing/configuration tasks in this guide.

 FSYNC does not care about the file descriptor limit, but it does require kernel support.
 The current iteration of FSYNC (futex_waitv) requires kernel >=5.16.